Malawi’s ten Priority Tourism Investment projects

 A breakdown of tourism projects in the 8 new Secondary Cities can be read here.

-The content (including images) of this Malawi Tourism Development Master Plan article has been extracted from 1.
+The content (including images) of this Malawi Tourism Investment Master Plan article has been extracted from 1.
 The Pre-feasibility Analysis for 10 Priority Tourism Projects in Malawi, and 2.
 Investor Pitch Presentation.
 Both documents were complied by Avasant and sourced from the Ministry of Tourism.